 Stick welding is cheaper than gas-powered machines which can be quite expensive.
 It requires less skill than using methods such as GTAW (TIG) or FCAW (Flux Cored).

 Shielded metal arc welding is one of the most versatile and widely applicable types of welding.
 It’s used in construction, shipyards, pipelines, farm repairs and DIY projects for instance because it can be done cheaply with most types of metal.
 Because there is no gas, it’s a lot easier to use in the open, for example, on construction sites for mobile welding work in Sydney.
+Stick welding allows for onsite welding in the construction industry, making tasks quicker and more efficient.

 Stick Welding Electrodes